thousandparsec/schemepy/doc/src/front_end.rst

   vm.install_function("myadd", myadd, autoconvert=True)

-Here's the map between Scheme type and Python type:
+Here's the map between Scheme type and Python type, more detailed description can be found in `the type mapping document
+<type-mapping.html>`_:

 =================== ===============
 Scheme Type         Python Type